IvanTroshka/homebridge-broadlink-lb1-local/README.md

 pip install -r scripts/requirements.txt
 ```

-### 2. Put The Bulb In AP Mode
+### 2. Put the bulb into setup mode

+Factory-reset the bulb and put it into its Wi-Fi setup state.

+On the tested LB1, setup mode is indicated by fast blinking.

-Reset the bulb until it starts fast blinking and exposes its setup Wi-Fi access point.
-On many BroadLink bulbs the setup network is named similar to `BroadlinkProv`.
+If the bulb exposes a temporary setup Wi-Fi access point, connect the computer running the setup script to that network before continuing.

-Do not add the bulb back to old third-party apps during this process if your goal is local LAN control.
-Some apps can provision devices into a LAN-locked state.
+Avoid adding the bulb back to old third-party applications if your goal is direct LAN control.
+The tested bulb was previously provisioned by an old Magic Home application in a LAN-locked state.

-### 3. Connect To The Bulb Access Point

-From the same computer that will run the setup script, join the bulb's temporary Wi-Fi access point.

-At this moment the computer is usually disconnected from your normal network.
-That is expected.

-### 4. Send Your Wi-Fi Credentials To The Bulb
+### 3. Provision Wi-Fi

 Run: